smnspz/recensioni-musica-backend/README.md

 # express-playground

-A cookiecutter template for a REST api backend built with typescript, express, prisma and pos.
+A cookiecutter template for a REST api backend built with typescript, express, prisma and postgres.

 ## Getting Started